-FOR EMPLOYER & WORKER USE O INLY - Describe actual work activities
+FOR EMPLOYER & WORKER USE ON LY - Describe actual work activities

-JOB NORMALLY REQUIRES
+RMALLY REQUIRES

-VISUAL ACUITY
+ACUITY

-Distance from eyes to object on job?
+nce from eyes to object on job?

+ribe how vision relates to the job. (driving , close or far distand ces working with small objects reading etc.)

-Describe how vision relates to the job. (driving , close or far dista nces, working with small objects, reading, etc.)
+the new vision relates to the job. (driving , close of far distant ces, working with small objects, reading, etc.)

-OPERATING MOTORIZED FOUNDMENT
+ING MOTORIZED EQUIPMENT

-OPERATING MOTORIZED EQUIPMENT How much total time in a normal shift involves operating Length of time normally operating equipment before taking
+nuch total time in a normal shift involves operating Length of time normally operating equipment before taking

-motorized equipment? a break or changing positions?
+ized equipment? a break or changing positions?

-☐ Less than 1 hour ☐ 1 - 2 ☐ 2 - 3 Less than 30 minutes 30 - 60 minutes

-3-4 4-5 5-6 1 - 2 hours 2 - 3 hours
+ess than 1 hour 1 - 2 2 - 3 - 4 4 - 5 5 - 6 Less than 30 minutes 30 - 60 minutes 1 - 2 hours 2 - 3 hours

-6 - 7 7 - 8 More than 8 3 - 4 hours More than 4 hours
+-7 7 7 - 8 More than 8 3 - 4 hours More than 4 hours

-Describe the equipment and work situation.
+ibe the equipment and work situation.

-SENSITIVITY TO CHEMICAL SUBSTANCES
+/ITY TO CHEMICAL SUBSTANCES

-What chemicals is the worker exposed to?
+chemicals is the worker exposed to?

+·

-Describe the amount of exposure.
+ibe the amount of exposure.

-What protective apparatus is used, if any?
+protective apparatus is used, if any?

-, , , , ,

-WORK ENVIRONMENT
+NVIRONMENT

-The work environment involves:
+ork environment involves:

-Outdoors Indoors
+utdoors

-Heat Cold
+eat Cold

-☐ Fumes ☐ Vibration ☐ Noise
+oisture Dryness

+Imes Vibration

+nring Noise

 Below 80 decibels

 Above 80 decibels

-Describe the work environment.
+ibe the work environment.

-Describe the work environment.
+be the work environment.

-RESTRICTED WORKING HOURS
+TED WORKING HOURS

-How long is a normal shift?
+ong is a normal shift?

-flow long is a normal smit:
+-

-MENTAL/EMOTIONAL LIMITATIONS
+/EMOTIONAL LIMITATIONS

-Describe any significant stresses or emotional aspects of the job.
+ibe any significant stresses or emotional aspects of the job.

-What services (EAP/EFAP) are available?
+services (EAP/EFAP) are available?

-OTHER

-Are there other physical job duties that are expected?
-(For example: running, throwing, etc.)
+nere other physical job duties that are expected?
+(For example e: running, throwing, etc.)

-If so, how often are these activities required?
+how often are these activities required?

+6 of 6